 There is no point when these themes became irrelevant to Muhammad’s ministry, just a point where new priorities arose and started to take over the Quran’s rhetoric.
 While Muhammad was in Mecca, his only role was to preach, argue, and be patient.
 He had no authority to get things done.
 It was only upon his success in Medina that he started needing answers for legal and political situations.

-It is time to address a recurring idea promoted by the Quran that deserves some rejection.
-Central to justifying the default path to Hell that all humanity is headed towards is this idea that all men really know better and go on towards damnation nonetheless.
+Though not directly relevant to the discussion of whether this surah is Meccan or Medinian, it is time to address a recurring idea promoted by the Quran throughout its text that deserves some rejection.
+Central to justifying the Hell that all humanity is by default headed towards is this idea that all men really know better and go on towards damnation nonetheless.
 This is usually supported with hypothesized examples of some individual being in a frightening place where they are questioning their own survival.
-It could be a young couple desperate for a safe birth for their new child.
-It could be general hardship.
-But most frequently the scenario is of a ship caught in a storm, so that all on board are terrified of sinking.
+It could be a young couple desperate for a safe birth for their new child, it could be general hardship, but most frequently the scenario is of a ship caught in a storm so that all on board are terrified of sinking.
+That sinking-ship scenario was reiterated today in ayat 65-66.
 In these circumstances, the Quran explains, the individual achieves fundamental clarity and honesty, remembering and reaching out to the one God.

-This is the “Foxhole Fallacy,” which gets its name from the phrase coined during World War I, “There are no atheists in foxholes.”
+This is analogous to the West’s “Foxhole Fallacy,” which gets its name from the phrase coined during World War I, “There are no atheists in foxholes.”
 There is lots of anecdotal evidence both for and against the idea that humans in desperate straights reach for a higher power.
 That kind of evidence is useless for deciding the truthfulness of the idea.
 Why?
 Well, because there’s no way to substantiate these anecdotes.
 When someone escapes a life-or-death experience and says they never felt an impulse to call upon God, it is all too easy for the opposition to read motivation into that person’s denial and call it a lie.
 And that is what the Quran is doing when it closes out its sinking-ship scenarios by contemptuously observing how the pagan continues their life unaffected by their moment of clarity once the desperation passes.
-At the end of the day all conclusions on the matter are motivated and not based on evidence –because such experiences don’t leave measurable evidence.
+The pagans know but don’t want to know, this tells the Quran’s readers, and thus they deny and suppress the truth within themselves.
+At the end of the day all conclusions on the matter are motivated and not based on evidence because such experiences don’t leave measurable evidence.

-So going back to the personal experience of the foxhole/sinking-ship scenario, let me explain my objections to it.
+So going back to the logic of the foxhole/sinking-ship scenario, let me explain my objections to it.

 Firstly, I object to the failure of this argument to deconstruct the worldview it is challenging.
 As the surah demonstrates in ayat 62-63, Muhammad’s audience already believes in The God as their ultimate deity, but they worship other lower deities as well.
 This sort of hierarchically arranged pantheon probably operated by a form of logic that is very much like way we structure governments.
 Even if you have an absolute monarch with the power to affect all aspects of life, you don’t take your complaints about a local pothole to him; such complaints would likely get ignored or at the worst annoy and incur the wrath of that monarch.
 That monarch appointed a structure of lesser officials and specialists to handle lesser matters and wants you to use it –that is the natural law you are expected to comply with.
 To make an appeal to the top of the hierarchy, you would need to either a) have an important appeal, b) be an important/beloved person whose even small matters carry serious weight in the eyes of the monarch, c) have the support and advocacy of the local authorities on your side, or d) have a desperate case, the consequences of which are equal to or worse than the consequences of offending the monarch.
 A pagan taking their direst appeal to the highest authority would in no way contradict the logic of their beliefs.
 When you deconstruct this set of beliefs, the relevant counter-argument is that The God a) did not create any such hierarchy or b) that He loves you, the individual, so much that none of your matters are too small to bring to His attention.
-But rather than deconstruct and counter this concept of a hierarchical pantheon, the Quran’s sinking ship scenario willfully misconstrues the theological relevance of this behavior in order to support its own worldview and deny the integrity of its opposition.
+The Quran offers such responses elsewhere by asserting God’s competence, His all-sufficiency, and His lack of partners.
+The Quran doesn’t need to use this sinking ship scenario, which neither deconstructs nor counters the concept of a hierarchical pantheon.
+What this scenario does do, however, is willfully misconstrue the theological relevance of the pagan’s behavior in order to support its own worldview and deny the integrity of its opposition.
 It is the performance of an argument made for the benefit of those who already agree with the Quran, not for those who disagree.

 The other layer of deconstruction missing from both the Quran’s sinking-ship and the West’s Foxhole Fallacy is to question where the inclination to reach for a higher power would come from.
 They both assume this inclination would come from an ingrained knowledge of God.
 Another possible source of such an inclination could be the sheer saturation of the concept of a higher power within these cultures.
 You cannot grow up in the West without being taught at some point to believe in a higher power, whether you accepted that teaching or not.
 Arabia was on the whole a very religious place, and Mecca seems to have been saturated with a belief in Allah.
 Thus someone’s desperate appeal to a higher power does not reveal that they believed in it all along, but rather that they are reaching for an idea they were taught and are willing to try it when …well… desperate.